 - ROTC teaches leadership skills; even if you don’t pursue a commission, ROTC is good to have on your college transcript and resume.

-- Upon graduation, a second LT becomes a platoon leader, responsible for 30-40 enlisted soldiers and typically millions of dollars worth of equipment—responsibility that sets you apart from your peers with prospective civilian employers.
+- Upon graduation, a Second Lieutenant becomes a platoon leader, responsible for 30-40 enlisted soldiers and typically millions of dollars worth of equipment—responsibility that sets you apart from your peers with prospective civilian employers.

-- Today, a 2nd LT earns about $40,000 per year to start, gets 30 days paid vacation plus 12 federal holidays per year, free travel overseas aboard US Air Force aircraft, free medical/dental, and many other benefits.
+- Today, a Second Lieutenant earns about $40,000 per year to start, gets 30 days paid vacation plus 12 federal holidays per year, free medical/dental, and many other benefits.

 - Fortune 500 companies are seeking junior officers separating from the military because they have a proven record of honesty, loyalty, duty, and responsibility.

-- The age limit for earning a commission in other than medical specialties is 27 for scholarship students and 32 for non-scholarship cadets.
-Depending on the Army’s needs, the age limit for medical specialists may be as high as 46.
+- The age limit for earning a commission in other than medical specialties is 32 for scholarship students and 39 for non-scholarship cadets at the time of commisson.

 - As an Army officer, you will work in any one of 18 career fields.
 From Infantry to Aviation, to Human Resources and Finance, you are a manager and leader.
 You manage a budget, equipment, people and training.
 No matter what your career field, your mission is to prepare your unit to accomplish its wartime mission or support the soldiers who will do the fighting.